material-components/material-components-android/docs/theming/Dark.md

 any additional orchestration logic.

-If you need to blend the overlays with an arbitrary color or an adjusted surface color, or get access to lower level values such as the overlay alpha percentages, take a look at the other `ElevationOverlayProvider` methods including `compositeOverlayIfNeeded`, `compositeOverlay`, and `calculateOverlayAlpha`.
+If you need to blend the overlays with an arbitrary color or an adjusted surface color, or you need to get access to lower level values such as the overlay alpha percentages, take a look at the other `ElevationOverlayProvider` methods including `compositeOverlayIfNeeded`, `compositeOverlay`, and `calculateOverlayAlpha`.